Fentanyl Lollipops

 What is Fentanyl?

-Fentanyl is a synthetic opioid that was developed in the 1960s by Jansen pharmaceuticals.
-Originally used as an anesthetic, fentanyl was found to be a powerful pain killer.
-With a potency, 50-100 times that of morphine [2] it works for opioid-resistant patients.
+Fentanyl is a synthetic opioid that was developed in the 1960s by Jansen Pharmaceuticals.
+Originally used as an anesthetic, fentanyl was found to be a powerful painkiller.
+With a potency of 50-100 times that of morphine, it works for opioid-resistant patients.
 Therefore, doctors will prescribe fentanyl for cancer patients in extreme pain.
-It has been found to be highly addictive and abused for its euphoric high.
-On the black market, fentanyl is produced and sold typically as pills or cut into other drugs.
+Fentanyl is extremely addictive and abused for its euphoric high.
+On the black market, it is produced and sold typically as pills or cut into other drugs.

 Fentanyl Addiction